franpass87/FP-Privacy-and-Cookie-Policy/README.md

 7. Use import/export tools to replicate settings across environments.

 ## Auto-generation of policies
 The plugin uses a `DetectorRegistry` to inspect active integrations such as GA4, Google Tag Manager, Meta Pixel, Hotjar, Microsoft Clarity, reCAPTCHA, YouTube, Vimeo, LinkedIn Insight Tag, TikTok Pixel, Matomo, WooCommerce, and more.
-Detected services feed the `PolicyGenerator`, which outputs tailored Privacy & Cookie Policy content per language.
+Detected services feed the `PolicyGenerator`, which outputs tailored Privacy & Cookie Policy content per language with GDPR-aligned sections covering definitions, data sources, safeguards, children's data, breach handling, and governance as of October 2025.

 Use the **Regenerate policies** button when services change; the admin UI displays drift notices if detected services differ from the latest policy snapshot.
 Developers can customize behavior with the following filters:
 - `fp_privacy_services_registry` — extend or modify detected services.